Hand crafted cultured butter

 by Grant Harrington

-This batch churned cultured butter is made using the best ingredients – local Jersey cow milk produced from English bred Jersey dairy cows, a healthy bacteria culture and a dash of naturally mineral rich Himalayan pink rock salt.
+This batch churned cultured butter is made using the best ingredients – cows milk produced from English bred dairy cows, a healthy bacteria culture and a dash of naturally mineral rich Himalayan pink rock salt.

 The recipe derives from pre-industrialised Scandinavia, where cream was naturally aged in wooden casks throughout the long winters.